 - 1. Gearbox oil level.
 Check by removing the rear cover.
 Oil should be level to the bottom lip of the casting with the machine level. - 2.
 Side drive oil level.
 Check by removing the small level plug on the lower rear edge of the gearcase.
 Oil should just appear over the plug hole thread. - 3.
-Cam clutch unit.
-Refer to suppliers maintenance leaflet. - 4.
+Overload clutch unit.
+Check setting as detailed in section 4:4 of this handbook. - 4.
 Ensure that all grease and oil points have been lubricated (see 10 and 50 hour maintenance). - 5.
 Ensure that ALL blade/spike fixings are tight. - 6.
 Ensure that all frame fixings are tight. - 7.
 Ensure that the side drive and rotor stub axle wear skids are in position.